We continue our conversation with Mr. Adham Bousaid regarding International trademark registration in India under Madrid Protocol…

 Now the Designated Contracting Parties will review the application as per their national law.
 In the event of any opposition or objection, the provisional refusal is communicated to the WIPO who then communicates it to the applicant.
 The Registries of the Designated Contracting parties also entertain responses from the holders.

-If there is no objection or the objections have been waived off, the Designated Contracting Party will grant protection to the mark as a registered trademark with their office.
+If there is no objection or the objections have been waived off, the Designated Contracting Party will grant protection to the mark as a registered trademark with their office and trademark status can be viewed online.
 This protection will be for a duration of ten years after which it has to be renewed.

 As to people opting for the Madrid Protocol in India, it is very sad that India has filed for only 385 trademark registrations in the last year.
 But then, there is an awareness that is being raised and when people like you opt for it, we are sure others will too.